 Parts 1 & 2 of our under-appreciated classics of UK thrash already highlighted the likes of Pariah, Seventh Angel, D.A.M and Deathwish among others but there’s plenty more quality thrash from good ol’ Blighty still knocking around, collecting dust at the bottom of the thrash pile….which is tantamount to sacrilege!

-In actuality, the UK thrashed just as hard as Germany, Brazil and the States and Worship Metal has selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!
+In actuality, the UK thrashed just as hard as Germany, Brazil and the States and we’ve selected another 6 unsung classics of UK thrash that deserve to be re-evaluated, re-assessed and re-played at eardrum bursting volume!

 Thrash it up, UK style!